(Last updated on 2 July 2021)

 Learn more about vaccination against COVID-19

 Region Västerbotten has opened up for early vaccination of students planning on studying abroad at the start of the 2021 autumn semester.
 Learn more under Studies abroad

 Usually, results from an examination must be notified within 15 working days.
 However, due to circumstances caused by COVID-19, it may take longer for your teachers to correct your examination.
 For instance because the examination format has changed.
 Consequently, the Vice-Chancellor of Umeå University has approved that notifications of examination results can take place later than within those 15 working days.
 But if that is the case, you must be informed of when you can expect your results.

 Yes.
 If no other solution is possible to reduce the risk of spreading COVID-19, and if it does not jeopardise the quality and legal certainty of the course, your department can decide to reschedule your course, course module or exam to another date.
 Contact your course coordinator if you have any questions.

 No, the grading scale cannot be changed during an ongoing course.
 However, the grading scale of a single examination can be changed.

-If a student is participating in an online meeting and it is necessary to participate with camera, teachers can demand that you participate with an activated camera.
-If there is no necessary need for using a webcam, your teacher cannot demand that you use one, regardless of the course component is compulsory or not.
-You must be informed of the need to have a camera in good time prior to the event if this is a requirement.
+If a student is participating in an online meeting and it is necessary to participate with video, teachers can demand that you participate with an activated webcam.
+If there is no necessary need for using a webcam, your teacher cannot demand that you use one, regardless of if the course component is compulsory or not.
+You must be informed of the need to have a webcam in good time prior to the event if this is a requirement.
 If a student does not have access to a webcam or if the technology malfunctions, another solution must be found, or the students must be offered a new chance.

 On the website of the Swedish Board of Student Finance (CSN), you can find out more about how student finance is affected by COVID-19.